Bohemian Matrix Geometry: The Effect of Matrix Structure

 A Toeplitz matrix $\T$ has constant elements on every diagonal, that is, $t_{i,j} = t_{0,j-i}$.
-The authors of~\cite{Chan2020} found that the Toeplitz subset of unit upper Hessenberg matrices maximized the \textsl{characteristic height}, and so decided to study that subset directly; it contains only exponentially many elements ($\#P^{m-1}$ entries, rather than $\#P^{O(m^2)}$) and has several other interesting features.
-For large dimension, the spectral theory connects to the well-known asymptotic spectral theory for Toeplitz matrices.
-Although the population does not decay, we can use the method of~\ref{thm:bound} to transform it to one for which we may compute the so-called ``symbol".
+The authors of~\cite{Chan2020} found that the Toeplitz subset of unit upper Hessenberg matrices maximized the \textsl{characteristic height}, and so decided to study that subset directly; it contains only exponentially many elements ($\#P^{m-1}$, rather than $\#P^{O(m^2)}$) and has several other interesting features.
+For large dimension, the spectral theory connects to the well-known asymptotic spectral theory for Toeplitz matrices. \begin{remark} ``Well-known'' is not the same as ``everyone knows".
+The major results of this area include the surprising fact that eigenvalues of finite-dimensional Toeplitz matrices do \emph{not} approach the eigenvalues of the infinite-dimensional Toeplitz operator, although the \emph{pseudospectra} do~\cite{Trefethen2005,corless2007pseudospectra,corless2013}.
+We shall not be concerned with pseudospectra in this paper, although they play a role for computation of eigenvalues of even modestly large dimension Toeplitz matrices. \end{remark}